GioF71/portainer-systemd/README.md

 # portainer-systemd

-A simple auto-updating systemd unit to run Portainer
+A simple auto-updating systemd unit to run a local instance of Portainer on your host.

 **Prerequisites**